scorpiodiagrams/fdg/wiki/chapter008.md

 (nabla (commutator w v))))
 ```

-The =Riemann-curvature= procedure is parameterized by the relevant covariant-derivative operator =nabla=, which implements $\nabla$.
-The =nabla= is itself dependent on the connection, which provides the details of the local geometry.
-The same =Riemann-curvature= procedure works for ordinary covariant derivatives and for covariant derivatives over a map.
+The #Code(Riemann-curvature) procedure is parameterized by the relevant covariant-derivative operator #Code(nabla), which implements $\nabla$.
+The #Code(nabla) is itself dependent on the connection, which provides the details of the local geometry.
+The same #Code(Riemann-curvature) procedure works for ordinary covariant derivatives and for covariant derivatives over a map.
 Given two vector fields, the result of =((Riemann-curvature nabla) w v)= is a procedure that takes a vector field and produces a vector field so we can implement the Riemann tensor as

 ```Scheme
 (define ((Riemann nabla) omega u w v)